How to Chat to Your Kids About Social Media Safety

 Parents can also help keep their children grounded by putting limits on social media use at home.
 Keep computers in public areas in the house, try to avoid laptops and smartphones in bedrooms, and set some rules on the use of technology (such as no devices at the dinner table).

 While the world of social media can sometimes seem scary to parents, it’s certainly here to stay.
-By working with your child and communicating openly about social media, they’ll be more likely to stay safe and come to you if any problems arise.
+By working with your child and communicating openly about social media safety, they’ll be more likely to stay safe and come to you if any problems arise.

 Connect With Us